The Ashlee Simpson Show

-The Ashlee Simpson Show is a television reality show about the life of Ashlee Simpson.
+The Ashlee Simpson Show is a reality television series about the life of Ashlee Simpson.
 The first season, taped from late 2003 to mid-2004, focused on the beginnings of her career as a singer and the recording of her debut album, Autobiography.
 A second season, taped from late 2004 to early 2005, focused on her career after the album's release.